VoxaAI/voxa/docs/views-and-variables.rst

 Views
 -----

-Views are the Alexa Statemachine way of handling replies to the user, they're templates of responses that can have a context as defined by your variables and Model
+Views are the Voxa way of handling replies to the user, they're templates of responses that can have a context as defined by your variables and Model

 There are 5 responses in the following snippet: ``LaunchIntent.OpenResponse``, ``ExitIntent.Farewell``, ``HelpIntent.HelpAboutSkill``, ``Count.Say`` and ``Count.tell``